eclipse-hono/hono/site/documentation/content/api/credentials/index.md

 ### X.509 Certificate

-A credential type for storing the [RFC 2253](https://www.ietf.org/rfc/rfc2253.txt) formatted *subject DN* of a client certificate that is used to authenticate the device as part of a TLS handshake.
+A credential type for storing the [RFC 2253](https://www.ietf.org/rfc/rfc2253.txt) formatted *subject DN* of a client certificate that is used to authenticate the device as part of a (D)TLS handshake.

 Example: